 One of the potential side effects of using tangerine essential oil is skin reactions.
 According to the International Journal of Molecular Sciences, “To avoid any possible adverse skin reactions, it is recommended to dilute Citrus oils with a carrier oil before topical use.”

-Some users may notice side effects from this particular ingredient.
+Some users may notice the side effects of this particular ingredient.
 However, according to the Dental Research Journal, research has “not observed any reportable side effects in patients receiving Geranium.”

-There are warning and cautions mentioned on the official website regarding Zendocrine.
+There are warnings and cautions mentioned on the official website regarding Zendocrine.

 Possible skin sensitivity.